Ask the Expert: Practicing Mindfulness with Children on the Spectrum

 A: Children are more susceptible to their environment through their senses, due to lack of practicing healthy coping skills to help self-regulate and manage their environment.
 Mindfulness can help to alleviate some of those stressors.
 Children diagnosed with autism are very sensitive to energy and are attuned to energy that others may not even be aware existed.
 This sensitivity can make coping with the excessive stimuli/energy of things such as: technology, chemicals/additives in food, fluorescent lighting, ambient noise, perfume/laundry detergent/deodorant, etc., which can be over-stimulating.
 This can contribute to feelings of anxiety, stress, and feeling overwhelmed.
 When teaching a child mindfulness practices, we are teaching them how to reduce stress, feel more connected, and how to relax, in order to navigate this intense world in which they perceive.

 An example of a mindfulness practice that can be incredibly beneficial to individuals with autism is meditation.
 However, prior to being able to teach meditative practice, the basic skill that needs to be taught (as ultimately any meditative practice focuses on this) is how to breathe deeply.
-Some various techniques in teaching deep breathing can include using items such as: bubbles, pinwheels, straws and pom-poms to blow, placing a stuffed animal on their stomach to watch it move up and down, etc. At our center, we have also utilized the phrase (with visual supports) “smell, blow”.
+Some inflatable water slides for sale various techniques in teaching deep breathing can include using items such as: bubbles, pinwheels, straws and pom-poms to blow, placing a stuffed animal on their stomach to watch it move up and down, etc. At our center, we have also utilized the phrase (with visual supports) “smell, blow”.
 We have our students “smell” (flower, lotion, etc.) and “blow” (bubbles, candle, etc.).
 This assists in slowing down the breath.
 The use of the breath in a tactile, mindful way, is an excellent way to help these young people have a focus.

 Movement is also incredibly important and beneficial to children diagnosed with autism, especially in regards to self-regulation.
 One can become emotionally balanced through flexibility and a good example of this is through practice of yoga.
 Practicing yoga not only exercises ones’ physical body, but also assists in processing emotions and thoughts.